douglase/douglase.github.io/index.md

 layout: default
 published: true
 ---
-### An astronomer specializing in building instruments with a particular focus on exoplanet imaging
+### An astronomer specializing in building instruments with a particular focus on direct imaging of exoplanets - worlds around other stars

 As a postdoctoral associate in Prof. Kerri Cahoy's [STAR Lab](http://starlab.mit.edu), part of  MIT's Dept. of Aeronautics and Astronautics, I am working on the DeMi CubeSat and the WFIRST CGI.